 Fordsville Nursing and Rehabilitation Center is a small nursing home located in Fordsville, Kentucky.
 We awarded it an overall grade of B-, which is a middle of the road score.
 At the end of the day, this nursing home ought to be a solid choice for quite a few people.
-One of the better aspects of this nursing home's report card is its strong inspection rating, which we will address in the next paragraph.
+One of the best aspects of this nursing home's report card is its exemplary inspection rating, which we will address in the next paragraph.

 Fordsville Nursing and Rehabilitation Center

 - Nursing Home

 - Memory Care